 “In high school, I started volunteering through National Honor Society at the soup kitchen and other places and those experiences sparked my interest in helping people.
 My uncle is a doctor and I saw him helping patients, so when one of my professors suggested I go into medicine, I thought it might be a good fit.
 I shadowed Dr. Edward Hernandez and it was a good experience.
 During my time there, one of the other doctors left to join the Doctors Without Borders program and that sparked my interest as well.”

 Sufyan was admitted to the first cohort of students accepted to OMPP in the fall of 2016, but since he managed to complete his degree in biochemistry in just three years, he will be starting courses at BCOM a year ahead of his peers.
 Some of his memorable experiences in the program during his undergraduate years include observing osteopathic manipulative medicine (OMM) techniques, learning anatomy on BCOM’s hi-fidelity manikins, and participating in one of the “DO for a Day” events BCOM regularly hosts.
-He credits his NMSU advisor, Victoria Banuelos, and BCOM’s Acting Director of Admissions Courtney Lewis with helping him navigate through his undergraduate years and the transition into medical school.
+He credits his NMSU advisor, Victoria Banuelos, and BCOM’s Assistant Director of Admissions Courtney Lewis with helping him navigate through his undergraduate years and the transition into medical school.

 “OMPP was founded with the BCOM mission in mind,” Banuelos said.
 “Muhammad was a perfect fit because he is from a minority and because he is from Las Cruces.
 His wants to help the community because he sees first-hand the type of health care needs that this community and this area require.
 He is hard-working and very dedicated.
 As for his three years at NMSU, he worked on more than just the basics.
 He worked toward taking harder courses that have provided him a stronger foundation and prepared him for the future rigors of medical education.”